moonsharp-devs/moonsharp_org/dynvalue.md

 #### Closing

-We are done with DynValues .. there's a lot more to learn, but this should be enough to get you started on the topic.
+We are done with DynValues.
+There's a lot more to learn, but this should be enough to get you started on the topic.

 Keep all this in mind, as this is the core everything revolves around.